Ask Fathom: Plan My First Trip to Italy?

 Florence is a small jewel box: totally walkable, charming, compact.
 Amazing art, architecture, churches.
 Your first reaction will be, of COURSE the Renaissance was born here.

 How much do do you want to chill out?
 Tuscany is a series of sweet and picturesque little hamlets.
 None can really lay claim to greatness over another, much as the Tuscans will try to convince you that their town is the best.
-(They're such showboaters, those boisterous Tuscans.)
+(They're such showboaters, those Tuscans.)
 The most touristy towns are San Gimignano and Lucca.
-Siena is cute, but that's really all I have to say about it.
+I spent a few days in Siena once and I thought it was cute, but that's really all I have to say about it and I have no interest in going back.
 (Mine is a minority opinion.
 Everyone else adores Siena.)

-You will have done the trip thus far by train.
+You can do most of this trip so far by train.
 Trains in Italy are easy and convenient and not too pricey.
-There are high-speed or local options between big cities, and stations are usually in the center of town.
+There are high-speed and local options between big cities, and stations are usually in the center of town.
 Don't worry if you hear talk of a sciopero — "strikes" may happen frequently but are usually resolved within a day.
 (It's Italy; the chaos will make for charming stories when you're back home.)
-By the way, I have never had a trip impacted by a strike.
+By the way, in decades of annual trips to Italy, I have never had a trip impacted by a strike.

 It will be easier to rent a car to potter around the Tuscan hillside, especially if you like driving.
 A meander from Florence to Panzano on route 222, then Panzano south on the 408, then farther south on the 326 and 146 is a beautiful way to spend a day or two.